 - Cluster and predict user behavior

-Since 2014, AdRoll has used TrailDB to store and query over 20 trillion events originating from the web.
+Since 2014, AdRoll has used TrailDB to store and query over tens of trillions events originating from the web.

 - High performance: Process millions of events per second on a single core